How I Got My Monthly Pinterest Views to 389K (and counting)

 So pinning consistently is super important.
 But who has time to sit around and pin 100 pins a day?
 Not I. As far as preference, I use both of these sites, but I have scaled back most of my BoardBooster usage and focused on Tailwind.
 They each have their strengths; BoardBooster, for example, has tools that allow me to monitor my group board and ensure that everyone is participating and following the rules.
 But I prefer Tailwind for scheduling pins to go up consistently at optimum times on group boards.
 You just have to find a strategy that works for you J. Both sites significantly help with managing your Pinterest time.

-Tailwind also has a feature called Tribes, which is kind of like Group Boards on Pinterest.
+Tailwind also has a feature called Tribes, which is kind of like Group Boards.
 I have a tribe for Beauty & Lifestyle Bloggers that can be found here – I welcome new contributors!

 I hope these tips help!
 Happy Pinning, y’all!